knbyte/libcopy/README.md

 - Reimplementation of commonly used standard C library functions.
 - Adherence to the 42 School's coding standards (Norm).
 - Well-documented codebase for easy comprehension and future modifications.

-## Structure
-The project is divided into the following parts:

-Standard Library Functions: Reimplementations of commonly used functions.
-Additional Assignment Functions: Functions designed to enhance functionality and code readability.
-Bonus List Functions:
-Other Functions: Additional functions seperate to the assignment I have since added to my library.

 ## Example Usage
 ```
 Examples here